A Guide to Richmond Coffee Shops

 their website // location: 1217 E. Cary St., Richmond, VA 23219

-my thoughts: This is my second favorite UF location (the first being Scott's Addition, mentioned above!) -- it's down in the cobblestone area of Shockoe Slip, and the huge windows are often open to the street on nice days, so it's a really beautiful place to be.
-I've heard great live music here on more than a few occasions, which is a big perk for me.
-This location is slightly smaller than the SA one, but still has a great variety of tables and a few couches, as well as a few outdoor tables too.
+my thoughts: down in the cobblestone area of Shockoe Slip, this spot is cozy and warm. the huge windows are often open to the street on nice days, so it's a really beautiful place to be.
+I've heard great live music here on more than a few occasions, which is a big perk for me. there are many tables inside of different sizes, as well as a few outdoor tables too.

 Caffespresso